This Healthy Pumpkin Pie Custard is made without a crust with no sugar added, Low Carb, Gluten Free and Grain Free!

 - If I was just eating these I would use unsweetened almond milk, but my boys have a tree nut allergy.

-- Other milk options would be unsweetened coconut milk or cashew milk.
+- Other milk options would be unsweetened coconut milk or cashew milk, but honestly heavy cream is the best in this recipe.

 - The orginal recipe used 1% milk and vanilla liquid stevia.